 A lifelong Ashland resident and attorney, Jack Davis has volunteered with many Southern Oregon nonprofits, and wanted to offer his expertise to the foundation by joining its board in 2009.
-While on the Ashland Community Hospital Foundation board, Jack was a member of the real estate, governance, asset management, and executive committees.
+While on the Ashland Community Health Foundation board, Jack was a member of the real estate, governance, asset management, and executive committees.

 Jack has been a partner at Davis, Hearn, Anderson & Turner since 1976 and has volunteered his time providing pro bono legal services to the foundation.
 In 2015 he was honored with the Distinguished Service Award for his service to the foundation and community, and in 2017 he was appointed to the emeritus board.